scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+flatten"></a>

 ### dataStream.flatten() : DataStream ↺
-A shorthand for streams of Arrays to flatten them.
+A shorthand for streams of arrays or iterables to flatten them.

-More efficient equivalent of: .flatmap(i => i);
+More efficient equivalent of: `.flatmap(i => i);` Works on streams of async iterables too.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Chainable**